apache/parquet-format/README.md

 HDFS file level, to better support single row lookups.

 ## Error recovery
 If the file metadata is corrupt, the file is lost.
-If the column metdata is corrupt, that column chunk is lost (but column chunks for this column in other row groups are okay).
+If the column metadata is corrupt, that column chunk is lost (but column chunks for this column in other row groups are okay).
 If a page header is corrupt, the remaining pages in that chunk are lost.
 If the data within a page is corrupt, that page is lost.
 The file will be more